chazmaniandinkle/booth-manager/README.md

   Creates a dedicated folder for each item (named using the item ID and a sanitized title) under the `BoothItems` directory.

 - **Centralized Database:**
-  Maintains a CSV database (`database.csv`) that stores metadata for all managed items.
+  Maintains a SQLite database that stores metadata and relationships for all managed items using SQLAlchemy ORM.

 - **Import & Remove Operations:**
   Easily import new items or remove items (with optional folder deletion) via simple input files.